 The Dubai main station will be in Jumeirah Golf Estates.
 The area sits close to key road networks and developing residential communities, making it a practical choice for both commuters and long-distance travellers.

-In Fujairah, the station will be located near the Sakamkam area, close to new urban developments and within reach of the emirate’s coastline.
-These stations are set to integrate with local transport networks over time, improving first and last-mile connectivity.
+In Fujairah, the station will be located near the Al Hilal area, close to new urban developments and within reach of the emirate’s coastline.

 Stations such as University City in Sharjah and Al Dhaid are expected to serve students and residents who currently depend heavily on private cars.
 In western Abu Dhabi, stops in areas like Al Dhannah and Madinat Zayed could improve access to industrial zones and smaller communities.
 These additional stations aim to link all seven emirates and support regional growth.